rcsb/KBase-PDB-Integration/README.md

 # KBase-PDB-Integration

 A python codebase for developing data and software infrastructure needed to bridge KBase and PDB together, enabling bidirectional exchange of data between PDB and KBase.
+This repo has files related to data access protocols in resources serving structural data.
+To run the files locally, follow the installation instructions to set up the required environment, clone the repo and run the jupyter notebook in the inventory/notebook directory.
+Each notebook corresponds to data access protocols in different resource.
+The resources that have been documented here are: The Swiss Model Repository (SMR), ModBase, Interactome3D, ModelArchive.

 ## Installations